How to Build Confidence in a Toxic Work Environment

 So unless there’s an imminent change of management, your best bet is to cut ties and move on.
 Sometimes you don’t realise how bad things really are – until you move somewhere better, and feel your confidence at work suddenly rejuvenated.

-Finally, find ways to bolster your self-esteem (outside of the work environment).
+Finally, find ways to bolster your self-esteem outside the work environment.
 Getting involved in new activities, meeting new people and learning new skills can all do wonders for balancing out the drain on your confidence.

-Fortunately for my client, they’d quickly handed in their resignation letter – so light was already gleaming at the end of the tunnel.
+Fortunately for my client, they’d quickly handed in their resignation letter, so light was already at the end of the tunnel.

-In the meantime, we got to work on building their confidence from the ground up – improving their voice, body language, communication skills – and taking steps to expand their comfort-zone in a controlled fashion.
+In the meantime, we got to work on building their confidence from the ground up: Improving their communication skills, gradually expanding their comfort-zone, and tapping back into their natural outgoing personality.

 When you're ready, 3 ways to work with me...